Updated February 2026

 Most experts recommend having your septic tank pumped out and cleaned at least once every three to five years.
 Regular pumping can help prevent system overload, sewage backups, and clogs.

 Pumping may also help resolve problems related to heightened pressure within the tank or lines, such as overflow or clogs.
 Excess wastewater can cause sewage gas to build up and escape back into your home or up through the soil.
-Left unaddressed, the pressure can eventually cause your tank to crack or trigger leaks along the lateral line.
+Left unaddressed, the pressure can eventually cause your tank to crack or leak.

 What Happens During a Pumping Service Call

-• Cleaning the Tank: The technician will use water—sometimes in tandem with hydro jets—to rinse out the inside of the tank and loosen any stuck debris.
-This is also vacuumed out until the tank is clean enough to inspect.
+- Cleaning the Tank: The technician will use water (sometimes in tandem with hydro jets)o rinse out the inside of the tank and loosen any stuck debris.
+They'll continue the process until all debris is cleared and they can clearly visualize the entire tank.

-• Inspecting for Problems: Before closing the tank, the technician will closely inspect the inner workings, including any baffles, inlet pipes, or outlet pipes, for obvious signs of disrepair.
+- Inspecting for Problems: Before closing the tank, the technician will closely inspect the inner workings, including any baffles, inlet pipes, or outlet pipes, for obvious signs of trouble.

-This isn’t the kind of task you can handle yourself at home!
-It can be dangerous and hazardous to your health or system—not to mention extremely messy—without the right equipment.
+This isn't the kind of task you can handle yourself at home!
+It can be dangerous, messy, and just plain gross, especially if you don't have the right equipment.

 Cost to Pump Out a Septic Tank

 The exact cost to have your septic tank pumped can vary depending on the nature of your service call and system.
-Generally, regular maintenance—including pumping or hydro jet cleaning—wil help save you money by preventing problems before they occur.
+Generally, regular maintenance (including pumping or hydro jet cleaning) help save you money by preventing problems before they occur.

 Factors that Influence the Final Cost

-• Commercial Vs. Residential: Larger commercial systems that handle a higher volume of materials may need to be pumped more frequently.
-The presence of fats, oils and greases (FOGs) in food establishment systems can also complicate the service call.
+- Commercial Vs. Residential: Larger commercial systems that handle a higher volume of materials may need to be pumped more frequently.
+The presence of fats, oils and greases (FOGs) in food establishment systems can also complicate a service call.

 Overall, you can expect to pay between $350 and $1,000 to have your septic tank pumped.